Georgios Makris: Club career

 Makris started his playing career with PAOK.
 On 6 July 2010, he signed an annual contract with Kerkyra.
 In May 2011 he signed for Atromitos.
 On 28 January 2012, Makris was loaned out to Anorthosis Famagusta of the Cypriot First Division.
 He was released from Atromitos in December 2012.
-Shortly afterwards, in January 2013, he signed for OFI Crete.
+Shortly afterwards, in January 2013, he signed for OFI.
 He left OFI in January 2015, due to the club's financial difficulties.
-On 24 July 2015, Makris signed an annual contract with Greek Superleague side Iraklis.
+On 24 July 2015, Makris signed an annual contract with Super League Greece side Iraklis.
 After being released by Iraklis in late 2015, he signed a 1,5 years' contract with Italian Lega Pro club Pisa.

 On 12 June 2016 Pisa gained promotion to Serie B after seven years by defeating Maceratese (3–1), Pordenone (3–0 on aggregate) and Foggia in the two-legged play-off final (5–3 on aggregate), while Makris had a substantial contribution.